Christmas Food Dangers for Pets

 Although toxic for dogs, there’s currently no research to suggest that macadamia nuts are bad for cats, but it’s always best to be cautious when feeding human treats.
 Always do your research or check with a vet beforehand.

 Aside from this list, there are many other toxic foods that may be in your pet’s reach around Christmas time, such as alcohol, meat bones and red cabbage.
 If your pet does happen to consume a toxic food, be sure to get in touch with your vet as soon as possible, so they can check their symptoms and give you the best advice on what to do next.
 It’s always best to take out suitable pet insurance too, just in case your furry-friend does need a trip to the vets after eating something they shouldn’t!
-Find out more about Asda Money Pet Insurance provided by underwritten by Fairmead Insurance here.
+Find out more about Asda Money Pet Insurance here.
 Pre-existing medical conditions are not covered.